Skip to main content

 Simple Function Wrappers

-The simplest approach is to define standalone functions that wrap calls to your component.
+The simplest approach is to define standalone functions that wrap calls to the component.
 This works well for straightforward operations and utilities.

 import type { ComponentApi } from "../component/_generated/component.js";